digantamisra98/Mish/README.md

 #### ResNet v2:

 ResNet ([Paper](https://arxiv.org/abs/1512.03385)) v2 with 56 layers was used for CIFAR-10 classification task.
-Number of Epochs and Batch Size were varied to observe the computational cost and training time of the networks.
+Number of Epochs were varied to observe the computational cost and training time of the networks.
 The table below provides all the information regarding the same.

 - For Batch Size = 32, Number of Steps= 1563, Number of Epochs= 10: